-Lack of funds for battery Include community participation in preparation. shutdown.
-Establish system ownership.
+Lack of funds for battery Include community participation in preparation.
+Establish system ownership. replacements result in system shutdown.
 Misuse, poor maintenance, and lack of maintenance or troubleshooting skills.
 Secure firm commitments for recurrent budgets for maintenance and component replacements.
-Consider beneficiary participation in funding O&M. "Sudden" failures due to lack of Decide on in-house or outsourcing maintenance, and build local-service capabilities accordingly. supervision.
+Consider beneficiary participation in funding O&M. "Sudden" failures due to lack of system performance tracking and Decide on in-house or outsourcing maintenance, and build local-service capabilities accordingly. supervision.
 Fix and enforce rules for system use and maintenance.
 Be clear on the limitations of PV systems (e.g., they are not for ironing, cooking, or heating).
 Ensure user training in appropriate use and load-management practices.
 Track PV system maintenance and performance to anticipate and address problems before failures occur.
 Closely supervise contract implementation, maintenance, and performance.
 Adverse environmental impacts.
 Theft and vandalism.
 Arrange recycling or disposal of light bulbs (e.g., CFLs or fluorescent tubes that use mercury) and lead-acid batteries.
 Identify any security risks and mitigating measures.
 Consult and create strong awareness to align community and staff expectations with sustainability of PV systems.